pawelkn/imx28-gpio-impulse-gen/README.md

 ## Build

 This driver does not work as a module.
 It must be embedded into kernel due to FIQ usage.
-You will need also to manually turn on a FIQ option in the kernel, as it is disabled by default.

 ## Usage